Based on Professor Gregory H. Stanton's theory, this crisis could be considered genocide

 Dehumanization, Organization, and Polarization

 Dehumanization is concept understood as the “denial of the humanity of others”, consequently, permitting the murder or individuals with impunity.
-The Rohingya group has faced continuous discrimination, religious intolerance, and violence.
+The Rohingya group has faced continuous discrimination, religious IGNORE INTOlerance, and violence.
 One of the many examples where the ethnic minority has been attacked due to religious or ethnic motivations and the government has failed to provide human security.
 Moreover, Myanmar’s officials have also increased the restrictions for the United Nations and other international organizations to provide humanitarian help.
 From this perspective, the government has shown no willingness to provide neither legal nor basic humanitarian help to the Rohingya.

 The organization of the genocidal process can vary, in some cultures in highly bureaucratic and in others is not.
 However, “it is always organized, often by states but also by militias and hate groups”.
 For example, the previous attack in Tula Toli by the army across northern Rakhine state in September or the mob attack last years in the mosque and Muslim-owned buildings in the Bago province by a Buddhist nationalist.